hslatman/awesome-threat-intelligence/README.md

     </tr>
     <tr>
         <td>
-            <a href="https://www.threatconnect.com/wp-content/uploads/ThreatConnect-The-Diamond-Model-of-Intrusion-Analysis.pdf" target="_blank">The Diamond Model of Intrusion Analysis</a>
+            <a href="docs/diamond.pdf" target="_blank">The Diamond Model of Intrusion Analysis</a>
         </td>
         <td>
             This paper presents the Diamond Model, a cognitive framework and analytic instrument to support and improve intrusion analysis.
 Supporting increased measurability, testability and repeatability in intrusion analysis in order to attain higher effectivity, efficiency and accuracy in defeating adversaries is one of its main contributions.
         </td>
     </tr>
     <tr>
         <td>
-            <a href="http://www.dtic.mil/dtic/tr/fulltext/u2/a547092.pdf" target="_blank">F3EAD</a>
+            <a href="docs/a547092.pdf" target="_blank">The Targeting Process: D3A and F3EAD</a>
         </td>
         <td>
             F3EAD is a military methodology for combining operations and intelligence.